 Payment by Instalments

 Tuition fees with a total value of more than £400 can be paid in 8 instalments from mid-October to mid-May for a September Start Date or, mid-February to mid-August for a January Start Date.
-Direct Debit allows regular payments to be made from a UK bank account and cannot be set up on an International bank account.
+Direct debits allow regular payments to be made from a UK bank account and cannot be set up on an International bank account.
 Direct Debit Instruction forms are available from the Cash Office at Matriculation or on the Finance website.

 The completed form should be returned to the Cash Office before the 21st September for a September Start Date or 30th January for a January Start Date to ensure you have the maximum number of instalments available.